+The Company was incorporated on November 5, 1987.
 The Company is engaged in developing novel, scalable and low-cost processing technology for the production of high performance nano-structured materials.
 Nano One's mission is to establish its patent pending technology as a leading platform for the global production of a new generation of nano-structured composite materials.
 Nano One is building a portfolio of intellectual property and technology "know-how" for applications in markets that include energy storage, specialty ceramics, pharmaceutical, semiconductors, aerospace, dental, catalysts and communications.
 The technology simplifies the assembly of complex formulations of organic and inorganic ceramic powders and is suited to growth markets where the commercialization of advanced materials is inhibited by costly and entrenched industrial fabrication methods.
-Nano One's first market is lithium ion cathode materials in the energy storage sector, where its advantageous technology can bring sustainable differentiation and value to early adopters.
+Nano One's first market is lithium-ion cathode materials in the energy storage sector, where its advantageous technology can bring sustainable differentiation and value in terms of cost reduction and/or performance enhancements to early adopters.